 Megan Inaba, Development Director

-Jaclyn manages operations and marketing for the Film Festival.
-She has worked in varying capacities for the past 7 festivals, and is happy to be working on #8.
+Jaclyn oversee all of marketing for the festival, from design to execution.
+She has worked in varying capacities for the past 8 festivals, and is happy to be working on #9.
 In addition to NFF, she has consulted for or worked on several other film festivals including Hamptons International Film Festival, Bentonville Film Festival, Tribeca Film Festival, First Time Fest, Heartland Film Festival, Architecture and Design Film Festival, and New York Television Festival.
 Outside of festival life, she has worked in event production and operations at the Big Apple Circus, Tribeca Enterprises, LLC and TBA Global, LLC.
 She graduated from the University at Albany with a B.A. in Theater.
 Jaclyn is a fabrics artist on her days off, and lives in Manhattan.

 Opal curates the short film programs, manages all film and screenplay submissions, and coordinates the Festival’s social media outreach platforms.
 After several years in legal practice, Opal has spent the past four years working in various capacities for several film festivals.
 Beginning as a volunteer for the first Sundance London Film Festival, she has served as a screener for Tribeca, Hamptons, and Rooftop Film Festivals, and a programmer for the Queens World Film Festival.
 She also programs for DOC NYC and Montclair Film Festival A Columbia Law grad, Opal holds a Masters in Media Studies from the LSE, and received her B.A. from New York University.
 She loves Argentine wine and bunnies, and Hitchcock is her all-time favorite.